monyhar/monyhar/monyhar/chromeos/components/chromebox_for_meetings/buildflags/README.md

 ## is_cfm (BUILDFLAG(PLATFORM_CFM))

-Flag for building chromium for CfM devices.
+Flag for building monyhar for CfM devices.

 ### Query Flag
 ```bash